The quick answer is nothing closer than 1/16th If you want to know why please keep reading.

-When re-modeling floors, bathroom or a kitchen almost everybody wants to have the minimum grout lines between their tiles.
+When re-modeling floors, bathroom or a kitchen almost everybody wants to have the smallest size grout lines between their tiles.
 Some even want to install their tiles with no grout at all.

 Since this is what all customer request from the installer, most installers, and contractors find pride in very close grout lines and they consider it a sign of a high-quality job.
 Only a few who can separate the look from the longevity would say: No!
 Tiles cannot be put too close.